twine-realtime/loadtesting/README.md

 # Artillery Loadtesting

 ## Phase I: WebSocket Connections
 Twine used [Artillery](https://www.artillery.io/docs) for load testing because of its built-in SocketIO engine, which enabled straightforward connection to the Twine server.
-However, in Artillery, "each virtual user will pick and run one of the scenarios in the test definition and run it to completion."[1](https://testerops.com/understanding-artillery-tests) That made the Twine flow difficult to mimic in Artillery because the flow requires a successful `/set-cookie` request followed by a second request that establishes the WebSocket connection.
+However, in Artillery, "each virtual user will pick and run one of the scenarios in the test definition and run it to completion."[1](https://testerops.com/understanding-artillery-tests) That made the Twine flow difficult to simulate in Artillery because the flow requires a successful `/set-cookie` request followed by a second request that establishes the WebSocket connection.
 That could not occur in sequence for a single virtual user.

 This issue was addressed by adding custom processing for the Artillery load test: extracting the Artillery "scenario" logic from the limited YAML options to a more complex JavaScript file.
 With that in place, each of Artillery's virtual users fetched a cookie, established a WebSocket connection with the Twine server, and maintained that connections, all in sequence.